Avian awareness and avoidance training

 There are two ways you can organise or find out when the next training session is:

-- Contact a local trainer – Kiwi Avoidance Training NZ website has details.
+- Contact a local trainer – Kiwi Avoidance Training NZ website has trainer details and a list of upcoming courses

 Why avian aversion training is needed